 What You Need To Know About Affiliate Programs

 Who would have guessed, the most reliable way to find a good affiliate program is with a simple Google search.
 This is not the only way, but it's a great start.
 Simply search for “my niche” + “affiliate program”.
 Not only will you see individual companies advertising their affiliate program, you'll also see lists and reviews that will provide deeper insight into individual affiliate programs and compare similar companies.

 When you look in Google, be sure to dig deep into at least page 2 and beyond.
-Companies will list their affiliate program on their website, but not really make an effort to promote it.
-You gotta help them out!
+Companies may list their affiliate program on their website, but many of them do not make an effort to promote it.

 Many companies will use affiliate software to run their program, or even develop an in-house solution.
 However, the vast majority of companies use affiliate networks to handle links, payments, and support.